Prince53941/Movie-Recommendationss/README.md

- Movie Recommendation System
+🎬 Movie Recommendation System

-A simple content-based movie recommendation system built using Python.
+A simple content-based movie recommendation system built with Python.
-It recommends similar movies based on genres using TF-IDF Vectorization and Cosine Similarity, with fuzzy matching for incorrect movie names.
+This project suggests similar movies based on genres using TF-IDF Vectorization and Cosine Similarity.
+It also supports fuzzy matching, so small spelling mistakes won’t break the search.

- Features
+✨ Features

-Content-based recommendations
+Recommend similar movies instantly

-TF-IDF + Cosine Similarity
+TF-IDF + Cosine Similarity approach

-Fuzzy movie name matching
+Fuzzy matching for movie titles

-Runs in Jupyter Notebook
+Runs in Jupyter Notebook / Colab

- Tech Stack
+🛠 Tech Used

 Python